tiptoppress/category-posts-widget/readme.txt

 * Option to make the widget date link to the category page.
 * Option to format the outputted date string.
 * Option to link to the category page below posts list.
-* Option to disable widget CSS.
+* Option to disable widget CSS or only the font styles.
 * Multiple widgets.
 * Multi sites support.
 * Support localization with translate.wordpress.org